Savings and Loans, S&L History and Operations

 Throughout the 1960s and 1970s, almost all mortgages were issued through S&Ls.
 Thanks to all these federal programs, homeownership rose from 43.6 percent in 1940 to 64 percent by 1980.

-In 1982, the Reagan administration passed the Garn-St. Germain Depository Institutions Act.
+In 1982, President Ronald Reagan signed the Garn-St. Germain Depository Institutions Act.
 It allowed banks to raise interest rates on savings deposits, make commercial and consumer loans, and reduce loan-to-value ratios.
 S&Ls invested in speculative real estate and commercial loans.
-Between 1982 and 1985, these assets increased by 56 percent.
+Between 1982 and 1985, these assets increased by 56%.

 The collapse of these investments led to the failure of half the nation's banks.
 As banks went under, state and federal insurance funds began to run out of the money needed to refund depositors.

-Unfortunately, the savings and loan crisis destroyed confidence in institutions that once had been thought to be secure sources of home mortgages because they were backed by state-run funds.
+Unfortunately, the savings and loan crisis destroyed confidence in institutions that once had been thought to be secure sources of home mortgages because state-run funds backed them.

 All went well until housing prices started falling in 2006.
-Just like during the Great Depression, homeowners began defaulting on their mortgages, and the entire derivatives market collapsed.
+Just like during the Great Depression, homeowners began defaulting on their mortgages, and the entire derivatives market selling the packaged and repackaged securities collapsed.
 The 2008 financial crisis timeline recounts the critical events that happened in the worst U.S. financial crisis since the Great Depression.

 The difference between commercial banks and S&Ls has narrowed significantly.
 In 2013, there were only 936 Savings and Loans, according to the FDIC.
 The agency supervised almost half of them.
-Today, S&Ls are like any other bank, thanks to FIRREA.
+Today, S&Ls are like any other bank, thanks to the FIRREA bailout of the 1980s.

-Most S&Ls that remain are able to offer banking services similar to other commercial banks, including checking and savings accounts.
-The key difference is that 65 percent of an S&L's assets must be invested in residential mortgages.
+Most S&Ls that remain can offer banking services similar to other commercial banks, including checking and savings accounts.
+The key difference is that 65% of an S&L's assets must be invested in residential mortgages.

 Another key difference is the local focus of most S&Ls.
 Compared to banks that often are large, multinational corporations, S&Ls more often are locally owned and controlled, more similar in fashion to credit unions.
 For this reason, they often can be a good place to get the best rates on mortgages.